 One of the main fall activities is leaf-peeping and you can do this on a scenic drive or a hike.
 There are thousands of sugar maples everywhere, which turn stunning reds, oranges, and yellows.
 Minnewaska State Park is a popular place to see the fall foliage – though it does get very crowded, so be sure to arrive early in order to get a parking space.
 Another place to see great fall colors is Ashokan Reservoir.

 Another popular thing to do is to visit one of the historic houses or mansions that line the river.
-Built at the gilded age, today several mansions are open for house tours.
+Built in the Gilded Age, today several mansions are open for house tours.
 However, it is their grounds that are the main attraction in the fall, as there are lots of trails through the beautiful fall foliage.

 A fall activity that is a little different is picking seasonal fruit.
 Plenty of farms are open for apple and pear picking and some even have pumpkin patches, where you can find the perfect Halloween Jack o’Lantern just waiting to be carved.
 Some also offer hayrides and corn mazes for kids of all ages to enjoy and explore.